-To see a sampling of the self-study program, click here.
+To see a sample of the self-study program, click here.

 Imagine, for a moment, driving your car through city traffic at the height of rush hour.
 It’s stressful.
 You are eager to get to your destination, yet everyone is in your way.
 The traffic is so bad that you begin to realize you are going to be late.
 You begin to think about the reactions you’re going to get when you arrive late.